palmaraz/SaniVult/README.md

 You can reproduce the results of the accompanying with two methods:

 1. From within `R`, simply `source` the file `./code/S4D3M_JAGS_Fitting.R`.
 This will perform all the analyses of the paper in the required order.
-Note that the S4D3M is fitted through Bayesian MCMC methods using Gibbs sampling, and runs in [JAGS](https://sourceforge.net/projects/mcmc-jags/): even though [JAGS](https://sourceforge.net/projects/mcmc-jags/) is written in the [C++](https://isocpp.org/) language, the code can take several hours to run depending on the architecture used.
+Note that the [S4D3M](https://github.com/palmaraz/SaniVult/blob/master/code/S4D3M_JAGS_model.jags) is fitted through Bayesian MCMC methods using Gibbs sampling, and runs in [JAGS](https://sourceforge.net/projects/mcmc-jags/): even though [JAGS](https://sourceforge.net/projects/mcmc-jags/) is written in the [C++](https://isocpp.org/) language, the code can take several hours to run depending on the architecture used.
 Note that there are relatively easy ways of parallelizing this code.

-2. The second, easiest way to reproduce all the analyese in the project is to use the `Makefile`.
+2. The second, easiest way to reproduce all the analyses in the project is to use the `Makefile`.
 With simple [GNU Make](https://www.gnu.org/software/make/) syntax, you can reproduce all the project, from statistical analyses to manuscript production.
 For exampole, in [GNU/Linux](https://www.gnu.org/) based systems, you can point with the command shell to the project folder and run the following command:

     ``` sh
     make all